pylhc/pylhc.github.io/docs/measurements/procedures/rigid_waist_shift.md

         ```

 *[rigid waist shift]: Shifting the waist of the beam from the IP point by un-balancing the powering of the left and right triplets in the IR.
-*[MQSX]: The skew quadrupole correctors localed next to Q3
+*[MQSX]: The skew quadrupole correctors located next to Q3
 *[LSA]: LHC Software Architecture
 *[IP]: Interaction Point
 *[IR]: Insertion Region